JanMarcoRuizdeVargas/clustercausal/README.md

 # Cluster DAGs as background knowledge for causal discovery

-This repository is being developed as part of my master thesis at TUM.
+This repository was developed as part of my master thesis at TUM.

 I use the novel C-DAG (https://arxiv.org/abs/2202.12263) framework as background knowledge for causal discovery.

-Find my work in progress thesis at https://sharelatex.tum.de/read/npjkjggtqffh
+Find my thesis at https://sharelatex.tum.de/read/npjkjggtqffh

 Installation (requires Python 3.10):